Basic & Advanced Computer Programming Interview Questions

 46) What is the meaning of implementation of a program?

 Once the program has been tested thoroughly, it must be installed or put into operation at the site where it will be used.
-This is known as an implementation of the program.
+This is known as the implementation of the program.

 47) What are numeric variables?

 You already have tons of question on numeric variables.
 Replace this